ReSpace: Text-Driven Autoregressive 3D Indoor Scene Synthesis and Editing: Related Work

-\textbf{Preference Alignment and Test-Time Compute Scaling.} LLM development has evolved from pre-training only (GPT-3 \cite{brown2020language} era) to dual-stage pipelines with instruction-tuning and preference alignment.
-Nominal works include InstructGPT \cite{ouyang2022training}, FLAN \cite{wei2021finetuned}, Reinforcement Learning from Human Feedback (RLHF) \cite{christiano2017deep}, Direct Preference Optimization (DPO) \cite{rafailov2023direct}, and, most recently, Group Relative Policy Optimization (GRPO) \cite{shao2024deepseekmath} and RLVR \cite{lambert2024t, su2025crossing}—all aligning models to maximize (learned) rewards.
-Recent work also focuses on increased test-time compute \cite{snell2024scaling} via self-consistency \cite{wang2022self}, Best-of-N sampling, and reward models \cite{brown2024large}.
-Formulating scene synthesis via language modeling, we are the first, to our knowledge, performing preference alignment on this task via verifiable rewards.
+\paragraph{Preference Alignment and Test-Time Compute Scaling.} LLM development has evolved from pre-training only (GPT-3 \cite{brown2020language} era) to dual-stage pipelines with instruction-tuning and preference alignment.
+Nominal works include InstructGPT \cite{ouyang2022training}, FLAN \cite{wei2021finetuned}, Reinforcement Learning from Human Feedback (RLHF) \cite{christiano2017deep}, Direct Preference Optimization (DPO) \cite{rafailov2023direct}, Rejection sampling Fine-Tuning (RFT) \cite{zelikman2022star, yuan2023scaling, dong2023raft}, and, most recently, Group Relative Policy Optimization (GRPO) \cite{shao2024deepseekmath} and RLVR \cite{lambert2024t, su2025crossing}.
+Recent work has also focused on increasing test-time compute \cite{snell2024scaling} via self-consistency \cite{wang2022self}, Best-of-N, and reward models \cite{brown2024large}.
+Formulating scene synthesis via language modeling, we employ preference alignment with verifiable rewards on this task.